granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(aerial pic\)

 Let your thumb hang out comfortably a little ways from your hand.
 There should be a gap of about 30º to 45º between your thumb and hand, but you'll dial in this position over time based on what's most effective for you.
-Just don't leave your thumb laying flat against your hand, or sticking way out at a 90º angle.

 ## Forearm and Thumb Motion